 Alternatively, if you have children who have left to go to university or moved out permanently, you’ll see your energy usage decrease, which will mean that you may be paying more than you need to.
 It’s always worth seeing whether your changed circumstances mean that you can save money on your energy.
 Uswitch makes it as easy as possible for you to do so.

-You shouldn’t switch your energy deal when you have to pay an exit fee or penalty which is bigger than the potential saving you could make.
+The only time you should potentially reconsider switching your energy deal is when you have to pay an exit fee or penalty which is bigger than the potential saving you could make.
+At the moment, exit fees can be at least £50 per fuel and sometimes as much as £250, which is a huge amount to pay.

-Uswitch makes it easy for you to shop around for a better energy deal.
+Uswitch makes it easy for you to compare energy to try and switch to a better deal.
 All you need is your postcode and a recent bill to refer to during the process (so we can present you with the most accurate deals based on your energy usage), and we take care of the whole process here once you give us the go-ahead.
 There’s no need to contact a supplier or leave the Uswitch website.
+Get started by entering your postcode below.

 Learn more